elementor/elementor-developers-docs/src/managers/unregistering-dynamic-tags.md

 # Unregistering Dynamic Tags

 Developers can remove [dynamic tags](/dynamic-tags/) from the list of registered dynamic tags.
-This is done by hooking to the dynamic tags manager and un-register specific dynamic tags by passing dynamic tag name.
+This is done by hooking to the dynamic tags manager and unregistering specific dynamic tags by passing dynamic tag name.

 ## Unregistering Existing Dynamic Tags